7 Best Reasons to Visit Boudhanath Stupa | Boudha Nepal

-The stupa's design is a Mandala Structure, and its layout is unique to the world.
-There are several stories behind creating the Boudhanath stupa, which we will explore in the section below.
-Overall, Boudhanath is a celebrated religious site in Nepal rich in culture, architecture, and spiritual significance.
+The stupa's design is a Mandala Structure, and its layout is unique in the world.
+There are several stories behind creation of the Boudhanath stupa, which we will explore in the section below.
+Overall, Boudhanath is a celebrated religious site in Nepal, rich in culture, architecture, and spiritual significance.
 The vibrancy and tranquility of the palace are truly astounding and exciting to experience.

 Nepal Boudhanath: A divine site to practice Tibetan Buddhism